jujumbuck/cogsup-prog/Installation/installation-test.md

 ### Python
 Navigate to the `PPE/Installation/Test/Installation` folder, then open the `python-jupyter-test.ipynb` file.
 If it doesn't open in VS Code by default, right-click on the file and open it with VS Code.

 Drag your mouse to the left of the first code-containing box and click on the ⏵ button.
 VS Code will prompt you to select a kernel.
-Choose the python version installed during the software installation process.
-This will fix your program to interactive-python for the current session.
+Click on `Python environments...`, then select the python version installed during the software installation process.
+This will fix python as the kernel (the interpreter) of the current session.
 The VS Code window should look something like this:

 ![alt text](Test/Images/jupyter-python.png)